 Dwarfism is short stature that results from a genetic or medical condition.
-Dwarfism is generally defined as an adult height of 4 feet 10 inches or less (147 centimeters).
+Dwarfism is generally defined as an adult height of 4 feet 10 inches (147 centimeters) or less.
 The average adult height among people with dwarfism is 4 feet (122 cm).

-More than 200 different medical conditions cause dwarfism.
-Therefore, dwarfism symptoms — other than short stature — vary considerably across the spectrum of disorders.
+Many different medical conditions cause dwarfism.
 In general, the disorders are divided into two broad categories:

 - Disproportionate dwarfism.
 If body size is disproportionate, some parts of the body are small, and others are of average size or above-average size.
 Disorders causing disproportionate dwarfism inhibit the development of bones.

 Most people with dwarfism have disorders that cause disproportionately short stature.
 Usually, this means that a person has an average-size trunk and very short limbs, but some people may have a very short trunk and shortened (but disproportionately large) limbs.
-The other common characteristic of these disorders is that the head is disproportionately large compared with the body.
+In these disorders, the head is disproportionately large compared with the body.

 Almost all people with disproportionate dwarfism have normal intellectual capacities.
 Rare exceptions are usually the result of a secondary factor, such as excess fluid around the brain (hydrocephalus).